This post may contain affiliate links. Please read our disclosure policy.

 - Whisk in a teaspoon or more of Dijon mustard and serve as a dip with french fries or Salt Potatoes.

 - Kick up the spice by whisking in sriracha and garlic to make Sriracha Aioli, or pesto to make Pesto Aioli, extra lemon and zest to make Lemon Garlic Aioli, or cayenne pepper, black pepper, or chipotle powder to serve as a dipping sauce for appetizers like Crab Cakes, Fried Green Tomatoes, or Bacon Wrapped Shrimp.

 - Instead of raw garlic, use whole roasted garlic cloves to make roasted garlic aioli.

 How to Make Garlic Aioli

-Step 1: Add egg yolk, garlic, and avocado oil to a 2-cup glass measuring pitcher.
+Step 1: Add egg yolk, minced raw garlic cloves, and avocado oil to a 2-cup glass measuring pitcher.
 Insert the head of an immersion blender and lay it flat against the bottom.
 Turn on at it’s high speed, not lifting until you see aioli begin to form.
 Lift and move the blender side by side until all of the oil is incorporated.

 Garlic Aioli Recipe Video

 - 4 medium cloves garlic peeled and minced